Find Out About License Plates

 You will need to get DMV license plates whenever you register a new vehicle with your local DMV office.
 If you are new to the state in which you are registering your vehicle, you may have up to one month to register the vehicle at your local DMV office.
 Some states may also require you to register the vehicle within a certain amount of time after purchasing it.

 You may have the choice of applying for your DMV license plates either in-person or online, depending on where you live.
-Download our free, informative guide to read more about DMV license plate ordering options.

 How to Get New Registration Plates for Seniors